Opal Ramshur Vines - Mississippi's Best Community Newspaper

 Opal Ramshur Vines

+Opal Vines, a long-time resident of Natchez, left this world on Oct.
+3, 2022.
+She was always full of life and energy and loved her family deeply.
+She attended Church with her daughters at both Parkway Baptist Church and Natchez Church of God.

-Services for Opal Ramshur Vines, 81, of Natchez who passed away Monday, October 3, 2022, at Merit Health Natchez will be 2:00 p.m.
-Friday, October 7, 2022, at Laird Funeral Home Chapel with Rev. Brian Monehan, Rev. Jonathan Bost and Rev. Rajesh Bahara officiating.
+Services for Opal Ramshur Vines, 81, of Natchez who passed away Monday, Oct.
+03, 2022, at Merit Health Natchez will be 2 p.m.
+Friday, Oct.
+07, 2022, at Laird Funeral Home Chapel with Rev. Brian Monehan, Rev. Jonathan Bost, and Rev. Rajesh Bahara officiating.

 Burial will follow at Natchez City Cemetery under the direction of Laird Funeral Home.